 While researchers look for ways to use this knowledge to treat serious problems, we can make use of it to successfully deal with many everyday negative emotions that get in the way of our happiness, productivity and achievement.

-This could include disappointment when things don’t go as hoped or planned, hurt feelings at receiving harsh criticism, sadness at falling short or seeing our fellowman suffer.
-The procedure outlined under “Practical Application” won’t work for serious emotional trauma, like the death of someone close or becoming a crime victim.
-Do not use this method for severe emotional distress, anxiety or depression.
+This could include disappointment when things don’t go as hoped or planned, hurt feelings at receiving harsh criticism, sadness at falling short or seeing people or animals suffer.
+The procedure outlined under “Practical Application” hasn’t been tested for serious emotional trauma, like the death of someone close or becoming a crime victim.
+Don’t try this on your own for severe emotional distress, anxiety or depression.
 Seek professional help for those problems.

 The neuroscience behind recalling emotional memories

-Studies show that memories are updated in a process neuroscientists call “Reconsolidation.”
-During reconsolidation, recollections can be altered.
+Studies show that, once recalled, memories must be put back into long-terms storage.
+It’s like saving work on your hard drive.
+Your brain saves the memory you reconstructed in a process neuroscientists call “Reconsolidation.”
+This takes about 5 hours.
+During reconsolidation, the link between episodic and emotional memories can be altered.
+Just as editing a hyperlink can render it useless, interfering with the brain’s normal reconsolidation process can disrupt the link between our recollection of the episode and memory of the emotions it produced.
 Done correctly, we will remember exactly what we experienced.
 But because the link to the original emotions has been severed, remembering the incident won’t bother us anymore.

 These chemicals are either toxic to humans or impractical to use, so Dr. Schiller’s team investigated whether a psychological procedure could accomplish the same thing.
 In two different clinical trials, it did.

-Their study, along with other studies, showed that emotion could be erased from memories by using this procedure, according to psychotherapist Bruce Ecker:
+Their research, along with other studies, showed that emotion could be erased from memories by using this procedure, according to psychotherapist Bruce Ecker:

 - Fully reactivate the targeted memory to trigger the uncomfortable emotion.